PsichiX/Unreal-Systems-Architecture/Plugins/Systems/Documentation/Book/learning_materials/tutorial/index.md

 # Tutorial

-Here we will showcase step-by-step process of basic usage of Systems Architecture.
+Here we will showcase step-by-step process of basic usage of Systems Architecture - both for C++ and Blueprint usage scenarios.